-- The program for undergraduates will begin in mid-to-late May, and for high school students the program will start in late June.
+The program for undergraduates will begin in mid-to-late May, and for high school students the program will start in late June.
 This is a full-time experience – the mentor and the student will agree upon workday hours.

-- Mentors will be expected to ensure that their students are present and on time for every scheduled workday.
+Mentors will be expected to ensure that their students are present and on time for every scheduled workday.